As an Amazon Associate, I earn from qualifying purchases.

 a bowl of green beans, tomato sauce, olive oil, and a head of garlic

 As written, these green beans in tomato sauce are not a significant source of protein.
-I prefer to make this as a main dish, so sometimes I pair it with Air Fryer Tofu, or browned Whole30 Breakfast Sausage.
+I prefer to make this as a main dish, so sometimes I pair it with air fryer tofu, or browned and crumbled homemade breakfast sausage.

 3 photos showing a skillet making tomato sauce and green beans